sangnekim/erAIser/README.md

 ## Caution

+- This `root` directory is for 'integrated demo(siammask + VINet)'.
-- If you want 'video object segmentation(siammask)' model only, you should go `vos` directory
+- If you want to know about 'video object segmentation(siammask)' model only, you should go `vos` directory
-- If you want 'videon inpainting(VINet)' model only, you should go `vi` directory
+- If you want to know about 'videon inpainting(VINet)' model only, you should go `vi` directory

 ## Contents